 Charles W. Payne, Jr., a native of the Fredericksburg area, prides himself on the business development services he provides to the region.
 His practice areas include corporate and general business law, zoning and land use, commercial real estate, and federal and state government relations.
 He routinely represents businesses of all sizes, commercial real estate developers, contractors, not-for-profit foundations, cooperatives, medical practitioners and economic development authorities.
 Charlie currently serves as general counsel for Rappahannock Electric Cooperative, the largest Virginia electric utility cooperative and one of the largest utility cooperatives in the country.

-Tristan Smith is an associate in Hirschler’s Business Section.
+Tristan Smith is an associate in Hirschler’s business section.
 His practice focuses on corporate transactions, including mergers and acquisitions, as well as energy and infrastructure matters.
 He also tracks and analyzes legislative and regulatory developments affecting clients in the energy sector.

 Attorneys